gradle/gradle-talks/talks/plugins/src/slides/06-plugins.md

 One of the things that plugins often do is *wire* these things together.

-A common pattern is to use the DSL extension as a kind of defaults registry, which we'll see shortly.
+A common pattern is to use the DSL extension as a kind of defaults registry.

 ## Containers